companydirectorylist.com Global Business Directories and Company Directories

 an inertial frame of reference (also called an inertial space or a Galilean reference frame) is a frame of reference in which objects exhibit inertia: they remain at rest or in uniform motion relative to the frame until acted upon by external forces

-• newtonian mechanics - What are Inertial and non-inertial forces . . .
+• newtonian mechanics - Defining inertial and non-inertial reference . . .

 Business Directories,Company Directories